MIYAGI SANT JUAN BAUTISTA MUSEUM

 senior high school students. - No charge

-The following information pertains to cashless payment for admission fees.
+The following payment methods are accepted for admission fees:

 - Credit Cards